Yubico/webauthn-sign-kem-extensions/README.md

-The CBOR representation of an `AuthenticationExtensionsSignOptionRequirement` value is the index of that value, starting from zero, in the array `["forbidden", "discouraged", "indifferent", "preferred", "required"]`.
+The CBOR representation of an `AuthenticationExtensionsSignOptionRequirement` value is the index of that value, starting from zero, in the array `["forbidden", "discouraged", "any", "preferred", "required"]`.

 ```